yousif-alnaimi/JaffaCakesClassifier/README.md

 classifying a Jaffa Cake recipe as a cake.

-For more insight, we can use the `predict_proba` method to give us the probabilities of each model predicting each outcome.
+For more insight, we can use the `predict_proba` method to give us the probabilities of each model predicting each outcome, where `p_cake` refers to the probability of the detection being a cake, and `p_biscuit` refers to the probability of the detection being a biscuit.
 Here is the output of this process, again derived from `final.txt`:

 | Recipe No. | Forest p_biscuit | Forest p_cake | Boosting p_biscuit | Boosting p_cake | KNN p_biscuit | KNN p_cake |
 |------------|------------------|---------------|--------------------|-----------------|---------------|------------|